alvarorga/cython-tutorial/README.md

 Simple scripts and examples to learn Cython

+## Cython documentation

+You can find the documentation of Cython [here](https://docs.cython.org/en/latest/)

 ## Installation

 We recommend to run this tutorial in a clean Python environment.
 For example: